-The functionality offered by the @Transactional annotation and the support classes is only available to you if you are using Java 5+.
+The functionality offered by the @Transactional annotation and the support classes is only available to you if you are using at least Java 5 (Tiger).

 In addition to the XML-based declarative approach to transaction configuration, you can also use an annotation-based approach to transaction configuration.
 Declaring transaction semantics directly in the Java source code puts the declarations much closer to the affected code, and there is generally not much danger of undue coupling, since code that is meant to be used transactionally is almost always deployed that way anyway.